Gustavosaf/Calculator/README.md

 - `sub(a, b)`: Returns the difference between numbers `a` and `b`.
 - `times(a, b)`: Returns the product of numbers `a` and `b`.
 - `division(a, b)`: Returns the result of dividing `a` by `b`.

+### This project was created for studying purposes.
+If you have some suggestions, please let me know!